Table of Contents:

 Your contact details

 Although a DMCA takedown request is not legally binding, nor a legal obligation of action, it is considered a serious decision to ignore a formal request like this.
-If you reach this stage, where the offending party refuses to recognise your request, then we recommend you seek a stronger response.
+If you reach this stage, where the offending party refuses to recognize your request, then we recommend you seek a stronger response.

-Fair use gives allowance for copyright protections to be bypassed without the permission of the copyright holder if certain criteria are met, in the cases of commentary, parody or teaching, for example.
-This differs greatly between countries, where it’s sometimes known as fair dealing, but generally these criteria matter most:
+Fair use gives allowance for copyright protections to be bypassed without the permission of the copyright holder if certain criteria are met, in the cases of commentary, parody, or teaching, for example.
+This differs greatly between countries, where it’s sometimes known as fair dealing, but generally, these criteria matter most: